Pediatric Residency

 • Diverse group of hard-working residents who also enjoy many outside interests

-• Chicago’s largest academic out-patient primary care clinic, a new inpatient unit and PICU, and a state of the art NICU
+• Chicago’s largest academic out-patient primary care clinic, an inpatient unit and PICU with ECMO, and a state of the art NICU

 • Providing service to a culturally and socio-economically diverse patient population on Chicago’s West Side